samdindyal/MEANStackIntro/README.md

 # An Introduction to the MEAN Stack

 This is a web app created with the MEAN Stack as an introduction to it as a term project for a course, CPS530, Web Systems Development, at Ryerson University.
-This web app provides a brief overview of the MEAN Stack along with an example web application and a hello world tutorial including its deployment to Heroku.
+This web app includes a brief overview of the MEAN Stack along with an example web application and a hello world tutorial including its deployment to Heroku.

 This web app can be installed just like any other Node.js web application from the project's root: